aZholtikov/ESP-NOW-Light-Led-Strip/README.md

 ## Features

-1. After turn on (or after rebooting) creates an access point named "ESP-NOW Light XXXXXXXXXXXX" with password "12345678" (IP 192.168.4.1).
+1. After turn on (or after rebooting) creates an access point named "ESP-NOW light XXXXXXXXXXXX" with password "12345678" (IP 192.168.4.1).
 Access point will be shown during 5 minutes.
 The rest of the time access point is a hidden.
 2. Periodically transmission of system information (every 60 seconds), availability status (every 10 seconds) and state status (every 300 seconds) to the gateway.
 3. Saves the last state when the power is turned off.
 Goes to the last state when the power is turned on.
 4. Automatically adds light/led strip configuration to Home Assistan via MQTT discovery as a light.